Mission of UUCLC

 UUCLC is an inclusive non-creedal fellowship that works for a just community and fosters a lifelong search for personal spiritual fulfillment.

+In 1989, several families living in Lake County met to discuss the possibility of forming a fellowship.
+They had been meeting on Sundays at Capt.
+Appleby’s restaurant as the “Far Out Unitarians,” an offshoot of the Orlando UU Church.
 It took 5 years for the Unitarian Universalist Congregation of Lake County to officially join with the Unitarian Universalist Association.
 In the years since, we have grown to over 100 members and friends.
 This is an exciting time for UUCLC.

 In 1992, some of the original “Far Outers,” and a few others who were their theological allies, stumbled on a Sunday meeting place in the Woman’s Club of Eustis.
 They were joined by Madeline and Charles Barber, retired UU ministers who began to give them an identity as Unitarian Universalists.
 Along with the Barbers, the Woman’s Club congregation found other ministers, some UU, some not, to help guide services as they transformed from “The Far Outers” to the Woman’s Club Congregation.
 The minister of longest duration and, arguably, greatest influence was the Rev Roger Seidner, a retired United Church of Christ Minister who delivered thoughtful and sometimes provocative sermons once a month and provided pastoral services for free.
 Roger often spoke of the importance of this liberal congregation to the community around it.
 It was extremely important to him that he and his wife, Clarice, identify UUCLC as their final church home.